Efficient Q-Learning and Actor-Critic Methods for Robust Average-Reward Reinforcement Learning: Introduction

 \subsection{Challenges and Contributions}

 Extending model-free methods such as $Q$-learning and actor-critic algorithms to the robust average-reward setting raises two principal obstacles.
 First, the optimal robust Bellman operator for $Q$–learning no longer inherits a contraction from a discount factor, and until now no norm nor semi-norm was known to shrink its one–step error.
 Second, actor–critic methods require accurate policy–gradient estimates, yet these depend on a robust $Q$ function that cannot be obtained with finite–sample accuracy using naive rollouts.
-Although recent work of \citep{xu2025finite} supplies a value–based critic with non–asymptotic error bounds, it does not address control and therefore leaves both obstacles open.
+Although recent work of \citep{xu2025finite} studies a value–based critic with non–asymptotic error bounds, its result is for a single fixed policy with policy-dependent constants.
+Thus, its results cannot directly address policy improvements and therefore leaves both obstacles open.

-This paper overcomes the difficulties above for both $Q$–learning and actor–critic control.
-For $Q$–learning we construct, under the usual ergodicity assumption, a purpose–built seminorm that makes the optimal robust Bellman map a strict contraction once constant functions are quotiented out.
-For actor–critic we first invoke the value estimator of \citep{xu2025finite} and then leverage structural properties of the robust Bellman operator to transform that value estimate into an equally accurate robust $Q$ estimate, enabling policy–gradients computation with finite-sample guarantees.
-The main contributions of this paper are summarized as follows:
+This paper overcomes these difficulties for both $Q$–learning and actor–critic control by developing a uniform contraction framework for robust average-reward Bellman operators and by integrating data-driven critic errors into robust mirror-descent policy optimization.
+Our main contributions are as follows:

-\begin{itemize} \item We prove that, under ergodicity, the optimal robust average–reward Bellman operator is a strict contraction with respect to a carefully constructed semi-norm (Theorem~\ref{thm:Q-learningcontraction}). \item Leveraging this property, we develop a model--free robust $Q$–learning algorithm and establish a sample complexity of $\tilde{\mathcal{O}}\!\bigl(\epsilon^{-2}\bigr)$ for returning an $\epsilon$–optimal robust $Q$ function (Theorem~\ref{thm:QleariningComplexity}). \item We devise a finite–sample procedure for estimating the robust policy gradient by combining the critic of \citep{xu2025finite} with our new $Q$ estimator, and we bound its bias and variance explicitly (Theorem~\ref{thm:Qestimation}). \item Combining the gradient estimator with a two–time–scale policy update yields a novel robust actor–critic algorithm that attains an $\epsilon$–optimal policy in $\tilde{\mathcal{O}}\!\bigl(\epsilon^{-3}\bigr)$ samples (Theorem~\ref{thm:nac-gap-eta1overL}). \end{itemize}